 Helping you to choose the accommodation which is most suitable for your needs and ensure that you have an amazing time during your visit to the wonderful city of Madrid.

-Where to stay in Madrid (according to a local) - Contents
+Where to stay in Madrid [2020 Guide For First Time Visitors] - Contents

 Malasana is one of the older barrios of Madrid and has seen a lot of recent regeneration.
 It's now the cool, hip area where apartments are sought after and old derelict buildings are being refurbished into very on-trend businesses and modern accommodation.